neoforged/Documentation/docs/misc/keymappings.md

 // Key mapping is lazily initialized so it doesn't exist until it is registered public static final Lazy<KeyMapping> EXAMPLE_MAPPING = Lazy.of(() -> /*...*/);

-// Event is on the mod event bus only on the physical client
+@SubscribeEvent // on the mod event bus only on the physical client public static void registerBindings(RegisterKeyMappingsEvent event) {
-@SubscribeEvent
-public void registerBindings(RegisterKeyMappingsEvent event) {
     event.register(EXAMPLE_MAPPING.get());
 }
 ```